If an employee has a problem (‘grievance’) at work it’s usually a good idea for them to raise it informally first.

 allow the employee to bring a relevant person to a grievance meeting

 give everyone a chance to have their say before making a decision

 take actions and make decisions as soon as they can

 allow the employee to appeal against the grievance outcome

 The procedure can be adjusted depending on size.
 For example, a manager of a small business with one or 2 employees might need to manage the grievance procedure on their own.

 raise the grievance as soon as they can

 take any actions expected of them as soon as they can

 Training for employers and managers

-You can get Acas training on managing grievance procedures to learn more about the Acas Code and how to follow a formal procedure.
+You can get Acas training on discipline and grievance procedures to learn more about the Acas Code and how to follow a formal procedure.